mysticalfoxie/VMHelper/README.md

 ### When you execute the program it says that you're missing the .net runtime?
 Then you can easily download it [here](https://download.visualstudio.microsoft.com/download/pr/8bc41df1-cbb4-4da6-944f-6652378e9196/1014aacedc80bbcc030dabb168d2532f/windowsdesktop-runtime-5.0.9-win-x64.exe) at the official page.

 An no!
 This is not just some garbage on you computer! 😄 This is a widly used dependency in many programs! 😘

+You can also try to download the non-minified version in the Releases because there are many packages that you may not have installed.

 ### Why does this program require admin privileges?
 The process audiodg.exe that is causing your problem is a system process so we need your admin rights to increase the priority of such an important process!
 Weird huh? 😄